-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-413 International Marketing L-T-P-C Max 4-0-0-4 Marks 100
+413 International Marketing L-T-P-C Max Marks 4-0-0-4 100

-• This course is designed to provide knowledge of marketing management in the international scenario.

-•To enable the student to appreciate the nuances of international marketing environment and develop marketing strategies for the dynamic international markets.
+- This course is designed to provide knowledge of marketing management in the international scenario. - •To enable the student to appreciate the nuances of international marketing environment and develop marketing strategies for the dynamic international markets.

-International Marketing - Definition and scope - Challenges of International Marketing -The International Marketing Environment - Economic, Cultural, Political and Legal Environment-World Trade Organization
+International Marketing - Definition and scope - Challenges of International Marketing - The International Marketing Environment - Economic, Cultural, Political and Legal Environment-World Trade Organization